Ancient History of India MCQ

 Option b – Jainism

-Which of the following places is considered a Jain Siddha Kshetra on account of its association with Parshvanatha?
+Which site is revered as a Jain Siddha Kshetra due to its connection with Parshvanatha?

 (a) Champa